 Choosing a tagline for your law firm or medical practice is an exciting moment.
 It can even be a fun moment!
 As fun as it can be, though, don’t lose sight of the importance of what you’re trying to create.
 Once it’s in place on your website and in your marketing, your tagline plays a big part in how visitors see and think about your brand.

-As we design new websites for lawyers and doctors, we often see clients struggling to come up with taglines that really do all they need to do.
+As we design new websites for lawyers and podiatrists, we often see clients struggling to come up with taglines that really do all they need to do.
 Are you struggling with the same issue?
 If so, here’s a little advice from our experts for creating a tagline that works.

 What Is a Tagline?